 In partnership with the Shenzhen Charity Federation, implementing partner Shamtse Charity and financial partner ZURU, Captivating will be supporting 300+ qualifying girls a year by doing the following:

 - We will fund 80% of the total schooling gap (any amount remaining after govt subsidies);

 - To qualify, a girl must have already dropped out of middle school due to either poverty or prejudice on the part of her parents/guardians;

 - Girls will be selected based on past academic performance, their personal drive and commitment to finish the 3 year program, their family situation, and past teacher recommendations;

 - Girls will receive regular contact by our Captivating partner (SHAMTSE) including encouragement and some mentor support;

 - Each girl will require a financial sponsor to be able to commence.
 Sponsors will receive an initial story on the girl.
 Each year the girl will write a personal thank you letter to her sponsor and sponsors can write to her.
-Captivating will provide an annual report on the total program;
+Captivating will provide a 6 monthly update on the total program;

 - Support will be on a year-by-year basis subject to her continuing to work hard in the program (and continued support by a sponsor);